isaaceindhoven/testcafe-scaffolding/README.md

 ## Installation

 _Note: these installation instructions assume you already have a `package.json` present in the root of your project.
-If you do not have this, run `npm init` and follow the instructions on screen._
+If you do not have this, run `npm init` or `yarn init` and follow the instructions on screen._

 1. Next, run the initialization script `npx @isaac.frontend/testcafe-scaffolding` follow the on-screen instructions.
 This will install the proper dependencies and setup a directory structure in your project.
-2. To run your test suite locally, run: `npm run test:e2e`
+2. To run your test suite locally, run: `npm run test:e2e` or `yarn test:e2e`

 The latest version of the following dependencies will be installed, depending on the features you want:
 - [testcafe](https://www.npmjs.com/package/testcafe)